jevmax/Garden-Club-Data-Collection/README.md

 •	General Admission made up 77% of the 1800 attendees across all events. </br>
 •	‘Ba 24’ had the highest amount of complimentary ticket usage at 10.
 While it’s wrong to assume that the high attendance to that event is the reason for those tickets being used, it shows that there was a higher chance for them to be used due to the high attendance. </br>

-Other results I was able to query in SQL:
+Other results I was able to query in SQL:</br>
 •	Total amount for all events. ($21,225)</br>
 •	Total amount for all events that charged $5 for members and $10 for general admission. ($13,745)</br>
 •	Total amount for all events that charged $30 for members and $40 for general admission. ($2,500)</br>